thiem-dev/cyberSecPlayGround/playground/CyberGames2024/beginnersRoom/README.md

 ## Flag Checker [Reverse Engineering]

-- According to GPT:
-TLDR: literally swap out the operations in reverse and use better variable names.
+- TLDR: literally swap out the operations in reverse and use better variable names.

 To decrypt the flag from this Python code, we need to reverse the operations applied to `libraryDiscussion` to transform it into `phoneSteak`.
 Here are the steps to decrypt the flag: